maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/7-contra-costa-county-clerk---recorder---registrar/all-elections/en/ways-to-vote/vote-early-in-person.md

 priority: "Minor"
 ---

-**You can vote in person starting Monday, May 7, through Election Day, Tuesday, June 5.**
+**You can vote in person starting Tuesday, October 9, through Election Day, Tuesday, November 6.**

-**Weekdays: Monday through Friday** from 8 AM to 5 PM (may be closed Monday, May 28, for Memorial Day)
+**Weekdays: Monday through Friday** from 8 AM to 5 PM (may be closed Monday, October 8, for Columbus Day)

-**Also open on Election Day, Tuesday, June 5** from 7 AM to 8 PM
+**Also open on Election Day, Tuesday, November 6** from 7 AM to 8 PM

 **Early Voting Location:** The Contra Costa County Elections Office, 555 Escobar St., Martinez, CA 94553.